 Bingham puts that philosophy to the test in a big way on Junky Star, his third album on Lost Highway, which was recorded in a matter of days with producer T Bone Burnett, his collaborator on the Crazy Heart soundtrack.
-The disc delivers a bracing fusion of pensive, gravelly ballads - like "Hallelujah," which is not a Leonard Cohen cover, but his own take on mortality, delivered from the other side of the veil - and raw, rock'n'roll cuts that showcase Bingham's incisive, darkly compelling lyrical bent.
+The disc delivers a bracing fusion of pensive, gravelly ballads – like “Hallelujah,” which is his own take on mortality – and raw, rock’n’roll cuts that showcase Bingham’s incisive, darkly compelling lyrical bent.

-The same might be said for Bingham himself.
-Born in New Mexico and raised all across the Southwest, he set out on his own at a young age, shuffling from town to town looking for a place to sleep between rodeos, day labor, and a weekly gig at a no-frills local bar.
+Born in New Mexico and raised all across the Southwest, Bingham set out on his own at a young age, shuffling from town to town looking for a place to sleep between rodeos, day labor, and a weekly gig at a no-frills local bar.

 That spirit infused Bingham’s Lost Highway debut, Mescalito, which won kudos from media outlets as varied as Rolling Stone, Esquire and The Washington Post – the latter noted “anyone seeking to invent a modern-day Texas troubadour couldn’t do better than to replicate Ryan Bingham’s life story.”
 Indeed, the disc opened many illuminating windows into the soul of a man who, despite still being in his twenties, had already done plenty of living.